 Legacy Vim parameter.
 Usually true.

-Also translate special
+Also translate special is false.

 Replace |keycodes|, e.g.